Henry IV, Holy Roman Emperor: First years of majority

 Map of the Holy Roman Empire in the 10th and 11th centuries: Germany (blue), Italy (grey), Burgundy (orange to the West), Bohemia (orange to the East), Papal States (purple).
-Sardinia's presentation as part of the Holy Roman Empire is debated.

-Henry was girded with a sword as a token of his coming of age in Worms on 29 March 1065.
-According to the contemporaneous account of Lampert of Hersfeld, Henry attacked Archbishop Anno of Cologne soon after the ceremony and only his mother could calm him down.
-Lampert's report is not fully reliable, but it is known that Anno was ousted from Henry's court.
-At Worms, Henry accepted Pope Alexander II's invitation to Rome.
-Agnes of Poitou recovered her influence, but she left Germany for Italy two months later and Archbishop Adalbert of Bremen took full control of state administration.
-Henry's journey to Rome was postponed first until autumn, and then indefinitely, although the Pope needed Henry's presence to overcome the Italian supporters of Antipope Honorius II.
-Instead of travelling to Rome, Henry visited Burgundy in June 1065.
-Burgundian diplomas show the local aristocrats regarded his visit as the starting date of his reign.
-From Burgundy, Henry went to Lorraine where he granted Lower Lorraine to Godfrey the Bearded in October.
+At the age of fourteen Henry was girded with a sword as a sign of his coming of age at Worms on 29 March 1065.
+According to Lampert of Hersfeld, he quarrelled with Archbishop Anno of Cologne soon after the ceremony, and Anno was subsequently excluded from court.
+Although Lampert's account is not entirely reliable, Agnes appears to have briefly recovered her influence.
+Two months later, however, she left for Italy, allowing Archbishop Adalbert of Bremen to dominate royal government.
+At Worms, Henry had accepted Pope Alexander II's invitation to Rome, but the journey was first postponed until autumn and then indefinitely, despite the Pope's need for his support against the Italian adherents of the antipope Honorius II.
+Instead, Henry travelled to Burgundy in June 1065, where later Burgundian diplomas treated his presence as the beginning of his reign.
+From Burgundy, he went to Lorraine and granted Lower Lorraine to Godfrey the Bearded in October.